National Dance Alliance: Day Camps

 NDA Day Camps are two-, three-, or four-day sessions for teams that are not able to or would prefer not to attend an overnight camp option.
 NDA Day Camps consist of the same curriculum as NDA Overnight Camps; however, classes are held earlier in the day giving participants the ability to go home in the evening.
 Classes are offered in all styles of dance, for all levels.
 Dancers are also eligible to audition for All-American at an NDA Day Camp.

 Competitions

 The National Dance Alliance gives dance teams the opportunity to compete against one another at NDA Regional, Classic and National Championships.
 The invitation to compete at these competitions is extended to school and college dance teams, as well as All-Star dance programs.
 The competitions are split up based on whether the dance team is at the collegiate, school, or all-star level.
-Each year, NCA & NDA administers about 40 local, regional and national competitions nationwide.
+Each year, NCA and NDA administer about 40 local, regional and national competitions nationwide.